JoshuaMart/www.jomar.fr/content/posts/tuto/my-bounty-infrastructure-with-docker.md

  - [Portainer](https://www.portainer.io/) : Container docker to manage other containers via a web interface, optional but rather useful at first I find and it allows you easy access to the logs of your containers, metrics and shells if needed.
  - [PHP & Apache](https://hub.docker.com/_/php) : Container docker PHP / Apache to host files for our different pocs.
 I use for example a php file to make redictions when I have a SSRF (cf : [Exploiting my first SSRF](https://www.jomar.fr/posts/2020/03/en-exploiting-my-first-ssrf/)).
  - [Rengine](https://github.com/yogeshojha/rengine/): Container docker for subdomain recognition.
 For functionality reasons, in this tutorial I will use a version that I modified with [Serizao](https://twitter.com/WilliamSerizao)
+ - [WebHook](https://github.com/fredsted/webhook.site) : Container docker for use, test and debug Webhooks and HTTP requests

 ![](/images/2020/tuto/bnty_docker_schema.png)